Noosheen Hashemi On January’s Personalized Tech For Controlling Blood Sugar

 Harry Glorikian: Right, the new smoking.

 So wearables, you know, give you signals from the body continuously, which is incredible.
 But you also need to understand what people are eating and, you know, we can talk about that a little bit later, but we can basically now imagine predicting chronic conditions, much like Larry and Mike had.
 And then, you know, postponing and potentially preventing them.
-And if they’ve already started, prevent them.
+And if they’ve already started, use diabetes prevention methods to prevent them.

 Harry Glorikian: Yeah, I was lucky enough to be there and help when Evidation Health was getting off the ground and, you know, once we started to see the data coming in, I remember looking at the data.
 Is that real, like, is that actually happening?
 And I was like, the first thing I was thinking of was like, how do we design a clinical trial?
 Like if you’re going to actually say that’s happening, that trial is not going to be trivial to set up, to make that claim, but you could see it in the data.